 From the new, up-and-coming tennis players to the historic champions, all of these world-class athletes compete in front of the Melbourne crowds for a chance to play in the finals.
 If you are into your sports then this is a free Melbourne activity you do not want to miss.

-Go to an AFL Aussie-rules Football Game
+Things to do with kids in Melbourne: Go to an AFL Aussie-rules Football Game

 No trip to “the Sports Capital of Australia” is complete without a night in one of the many Football Ovals in the city, watching a game of Australian Football.
 Known nationally as AFL, this traditionally Australian game is the ultimate combination of fitness, coordination and brute force.